sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 ### How do I push Docker images to my AWS repository?

-If you are building multiple containers, the `ansible-container` command does not support pushing to an AWS-based registry.
+If you are building multiple containers, ansible-container does not support pushing to an AWS-based registry.
 Therefore, `docker tag` and `docker push` commands are required for each image built.

 To get the list of images run the following command from the root of the project: